ThePacielloGroup/WebAccessibilityToolbar/documentation.md

 Checks for the presence of client-side and server-side image maps. if none are found it is indicated by an alert message.
-If image maps are found, they are displayed in a new window along withthe associated area elements
+If image maps are found, they are displayed in a new window along with the associated area elements

 ### Active images